ahinsubhradas-braini/viridi-docs/docs/ai-transformer/purpose_of_ai.md

 # AI-Driven Auto Transformer:

-This Ai-Agent transform different types of api response into one single pattern like our database pattern.
-So we can onboard different types of ai transformer.
+The AI Agent standardizes various types of API responses into a unified format, aligned with our database pattern.
+This approach facilitates the integration of different AI transformers, enabling seamless onboarding of diverse AI models.